tristankoo-1/buildtrackapp/PRODUCT_REQUIREMENTS_DOCUMENT.md

 - Special role with **full project visibility**
 - Sees ALL tasks in the project (even if not assigned)
 - Can view work of all contractors/subcontractors
-- Cannot be blocked from viewing any project task
+- Cannot be restricted from viewing any project task
 - Indicated with purple star ⭐ badge

 ---